 According to Sing Out! magazine, Betty and the Baby Boomers are a ”refreshing reminder of the halcyon days of American folk music during the late ‘50s and early ‘60s”; the Kingston Daily Freeman says they “sing and play old-school folk like it was brand spanking new.”
 Come hear some old favorites done up in the Boomers unique harmonies, as well as new songs performed in a style harking back to those inspiring times.

 The Bindlestiff Family Cirkus brings four special live experiences to share at Sinterklaas!
 An Old Dutch Tradition in Rhinebeck.
-In addition to annual "Sinter Cirkus" performances, Bindlestiff was asked by Sinterklaas founder and director Jeanne Fleming to bring additional Cirkus stars to make the day sparkle.
-The Cirkus will also be bringing Paris, the Hip Hop Juggler, the Homespun Merry-Go-Round, and Alakazam, the Human Knot
+Bindlestiff was asked by Sinterklaas founder and director Jeanne Fleming to bring additional Cirkus stars to make the day sparkle.
+The Cirkus will also be bringing Jack Frost, Paris, the Hip Hop Juggler, the Homespun Merry-Go-Round, and Michael Rosman.

 Bond Street Stilt Band